Target Exam

 Question:

 One of the founders of modern sociology, Karl Marx, was also a critic of modern capitalism.
 Marx understood capitalism as a system of commodity production, or production for the market, through wage labour.
-As you have already learned, Marx wrote that all economic systems are also social systems.
+Marx wrote that all economic systems are also social systems.
 Each mode of production consists of particular relations of production, which in turn give rise to a specific class structure.

 How is Consumption related to social status?